 ecobee connects with 24-volt systems (ones with three to six thermostat wires) and includes a C wire adaptor.
 So, you’re good if you don’t have a thermostat C wire.

-Rely on Lanz Furnace and Fireplace for Your Smart Thermostat Installation Needs
+Depend on Lanz Furnace and Fireplace for Your Smart Thermostat Installation Needs